sfrisk/webcomics-cms/content/character/gm.md

 ---
+characterType: other
+image_mobile: /assets/images/gm_mobile.png
 title: GM
+visible: true
+type: character
 thumbnail: /assets/images/gm.png
-type: character
-characterType: other
+accessibleDescription: GM is a figure in dark black robes with gold accents that covers most of his body except for the lower half of his face, and lower arms.
+  He has yellow eyes with black pupils and greyish skin.
-og_image: /assets/images/anita_og.jpg
+og_image: /assets/images/gm.png
 og_description: No information for this character is available at this time.
 ---
 Background Unknown.